uwplse/analytics-data/README.md

 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and 11.
 Then, just run [commit-all-diffs.sh](/scripts/q2/commit-all-diffs.sh) (or [commit-all-diffs-timestamps.sh](/scripts/q2/commit-all-diffs-timestamps.sh)
-if you would like annotations for timestamps) from within its directory.
+if you would like experimental annotations for timestamps---but see the important note below about these) from within its directory.
 You can then look at the Git history to see the processed data.